Hanna Lake: Dry lake

-From years 2000–2010 Hanna Lake dried up and the natives along with hundreds of migrated birds were in trouble.
+During years 2000–2010 Hanna Lake dried up and the natives along with hundreds of migrated birds were in trouble.

 Full lake

 However, in 2011 the lake re-filled and once again gave rise to flora and fauna in its environment.
 The turquoise waters of the lake provide a rich contrast to the sandy brown of the hills in the background.
 One can promenade on the terraces or hire a boat and paddle on the lake and round the island in the middle.